legendu-net/blog/misc/content/2019-01-07-python-virtual-environment.markdown

 but rather for convenient reference of the author and future improvement.
 **

-It is suggested that you use `venv` for managing virtual environments in Python3.
+1. `venv` is preferred for managing virtual environments in Python3.

+2. When developing a Python project, it is recommended that you use poetry to manage the project which helps managing virtual environments too, so that you don't have to managing virtual environments by yourself.

+The discussion below is specifically for `venv`.

 ## Installation on Ubuntu